-General Learning Outcome 3: Students will acquire the knowledge, skills, and attitudes to be effective global citizens, through the exploration of the cultures of the Spanish-speaking world.
+General Outcome 3: Students will acquire the knowledge, skills, and attitudes to be effective global citizens, through the exploration of the cultures of the Spanish-speaking world.

-The learning outcomes for Global Citizenship deal with a broad range of knowledge, skills, and attitudes needed to be effective global citizens-in other words, with the development of intercultural competence.
+The outcomes for Global Citizenship deal with a broad range of knowledge, skills, and attitudes needed to be effective global citizens-in other words, with the development of intercultural competence.
 The concept of global citizenship encompasses citizenship at all levels, from the local school and community to Canada and the world.

 The various components of global citizenship are grouped under three cluster headings-see the illustration on the preceding page.
 Under each of these headings there are several strands.
 Each strand deals with a single aspect of intercultural competence.
-For example, under the cluster heading study historical and contemporary elements of Spanish-speaking cultures, there are strands for the processes and methods of acquiring knowledge about Spanish-speaking cultures, the cultural knowledge thus acquired, applications of that knowledge to aid comprehension and to communicate in appropriate ways, positive attitudes toward Spanish-speaking cultures.
+For example, under the cluster heading study historical and contemporary elements of Spanish-speaking cultures, there are strands for the processes and methods of acquiring knowledge about Spanish-speaking cultures, the cultural knowledge thus acquired, applications of that knowledge to aid comprehension and to communicate in appropriate ways, positive attitudes toward Spanish-speaking cultures, as well as knowledge of the diversity within those cultures.